MobiusL/bASIC-FAQ/README.md

 An unofficial FAQ for the bASIC sold by BTCFPGA / BitcoinASIC

-The primary source is [this thread on bitcointalk.org](https://bitcointalk.org/index.php?topic=79637).
+The primary source is [this thread on bitcointalk.org](https://bitcointalk.org/index.php?topic=79637) and the [BTCFPGA forums](https://www.btcfpga.com/forum/).
 Later pages are more relevant.

 Other sources include the [BTCFPGA / BitcoinASIC Forum](https://www.btcfpga.com/forum/index.php), the